mutating/simtypes/README.md

 What exactly does this library support:

-- The basis of everything is the simplest type checking via [isinstance](https://docs.python.org/3/library/functions.html#isinstance).
-If you don't use any special types from typing, expect direct type matching.
+- The basis of everything is the simplest type checking via [`isinstance`](https://docs.python.org/3/library/functions.html#isinstance).
+If you don't use any special types from `typing`, expect direct type matching.
-- Union support.
+- `Union` support.
 You can combine the two types through a logical OR.
+- Checking the `Optional` type and `None` as an annotation.